Kosciarz/ccwc/README.md

 ## What I learned

+- How to use Make and create a simple Makefile to build my project.

 - How to use the C++ filesystem library for file operations.

 - Handling wide character streams with `std::wifstream`.

 - Implementing basic command-line argument parsing in C++.

 - Using `std::locale` and `std::codecvt_utf8` for UTF-8 file handling.